Fix and Bound: An efficient approach for solving large-scale quadratic programming problems with box constraints: Computational experiments

-The results are displayed in Table \ref{tab:my_label3} and in Figure \ref{fig:perf_binQP} the performance profile of the computational time comparing the solvers on all instances is reported.
-Each instance in the test suite is solved to a final relative optimality gap tolerance of 0.01\%.
-These results confirm that multiple fixing is highly beneficial over the most challenging instances, where a large number of nodes is generated.
-Moreover, the computing times of the version with multiple fixing are often significantly better than those of {\tt BiqBin}.
-Of course, we stress once again that the performance of {\tt BiqBin} improves considerably if parallelism is allowed, but these results seem to suggest that a more sophisticated parallel version of our approaches may also lead to competitive results.
+The results are displayed in Table \ref{tab:binary_instances_test}.
+Each instance in the test suite is solved to a final relative optimality gap tolerance of 0.01\% and with a time limit of 7200 seconds. {We also tested the {\tt BARON} solver on these instances.
+However, we do not report its results since it always reaches the time limit.
+As already commented in other parts, this is not surprising, since {\tt BARON} is a general-purpose solver. {\tt Gurobi} is able to solve only small and sparse instances ({\tt be120.3}) within the time limit.
+Our B\&B solver is competitive with {\tt BiqBin} and the results confirm that multiple fixing is highly beneficial over the most challenging instances, where a large number of nodes is generated}.
+The computing times of the version with multiple fixing are often significantly better than those of {\tt BiqBin}. {Of course, we stress once again that the performance of {\tt BiqBin} improves considerably if parallelism is allowed.
+Therefore, we are not claiming that we perform better than {\tt BiqBin}, but just that the algorithmic tools employed in our approach appear to be effective.
+These results also seem to suggest that a more sophisticated parallel version of our approaches may also lead to competitive results and may be an interesting topic for future research.}

+{For the tested instances we do not report full statistics on fixing, since they are similar to the ones reported in Table \ref{tab:fix_stat} for the Box QP instances.
+Note that, when fixing is applied, the reduction of computing times is still significantly larger than the reduction of the number of nodes, confirming that the reduction of time is mostly due to the smaller size of the SDPs solved at nodes of the B\&B tree. } {In Figure \ref{fig:perf_binQP} the performance profile of the computing time is reported, confirming the effectiveness of our approach.}